BCN3D/BCN3DSigma-Profile-Generator/README.md

 To generate a profile without entering the GUI.
 Just call the script and insert 4 valid parameters:

-`python Simplify3D-SigmaProfileGenerator.py LHotend RHotend LFilament RFilament`
+`python Simplify3D-SigmaProfileGenerator.py LHotend RHotend LFilament RFilament --software`

 Valid parameters for Hotends are file names in */Profiles Data/Hotends* or 'None' if not mounted.
 Valid parameters for Fiamentsare are file in */Profiles Data/Filaments* or 'None' if empty.
 Example:

-`python Simplify3D-SigmaProfileGenerator.py "0.4 - Brass" "0.4 - Brass" "Colorfila PLA" "Colorfila PLA"`
+`python Simplify3D-SigmaProfileGenerator.py "0.4 - Brass" "0.4 - Brass" "Colorfila PLA" "Colorfila PLA" --simplify3d`

 Generates the file *BCN3D Sigma - 0.4 Left (PLA Colorfila), 0.4 Right (PLA Colorfila).fff*